Motivational Monday: Creamy Steak Fettuccine

 Creamy Steak Fettuccine

 Another yummy, yummy recipe TESTED...AND....LOVED!
-This recipe was courtesy of Delish and it is going to be a DEFINITE regular in my house!
-I was asked by a special someone to come over for dinner and the menu was a "new" recipe that they were trying out.
-We all know how it is when you haven't tasted the dish before or even tried making the dish before, you never know what to expect.
-This recipe was relatively simple to make (or so I was told since I just got to eat it) and based on the ingredients, it seems simple enough for even those just starting out in their "home" cooking lifestyle.
-It really is a restaurant quality recipe.
+This recipe was courtesy of Delish, and it is going to be a DEFINITE regular in my house!
+I was asked by a special someone to come over for dinner, and the menu was a "new" recipe that they were trying out.
+We all know how it is when you haven't tasted the dish before or even tried making the dish before; you never know what to expect.
+This recipe was relatively simple to make (or so I was told since I just got to eat it) and based on the ingredients; it seems simple enough for even those just starting in their "home" cooking lifestyle.
+It really is a restaurant-quality recipe.

 Creamy Steak Fettuccine